nsip/nias/README.md

 Installation Notes

+If you're running on mac you will need homebrew to install packages, and homebrew will need a suitable toolchain to build native code.
+If you have a mac developer account, homebrew will offer to fetch the command-line tools as part of its installation.
+The easiest alternative is just to install XCode which includes the tools.

 Ensure Ruby is at 2.2.3 as a minimum.

 rvm install ruby-2.2.3

+You will also need to install the 'bundler' gem to help with ruby code module dependencies.
+After rvm is installed just do

+> gem install bundler

 NIAS (& timesheet) use Redis.
 This is distributed from Redis.io as source and can be compiled for any platform, but most likely route to installation is to use package manager for the platform